xlcnd/isbnlib/README.rst

 ``editions(isbn, service='merge')``
     Returns the list of ISBNs of editions related with this ISBN.
-By default uses 'merge' (merges 'wcat', 'openl' and 'thingl'), but other providers are available:
+By default uses 'merge' (merges 'openl' and 'thingl'), but other providers are available:
-    'wcat' uses **worldcat.org**,
-    'openl' users **Open Library**, 'thingl' (uses the service ThingISBN from **LibraryThing**) and 'any' (first tries 'wcat', if no data, then 'openl' then 'thingl').
+    'openl' users **Open Library**, 'thingl' (uses the service ThingISBN from **LibraryThing**) and 'any' (first tries 'openl', if no data, then 'thingl').

 ``isbn_from_words(words)``
     Returns the most probable ISBN from a list of words (for your geographic area).